HariSekhon/DevOps-Bash-tools/README.md

 - `perl_cpanm_install.sh` - bulk installs CPAN modules from mix of arguments / file lists / stdin, accounting for User vs System installs, root vs user sudo, [Perlbrew](https://perlbrew.pl/) / Google Cloud Shell environments, Mac vs Linux library paths, ignore failure option, auto finds and reads build failure log for quicker debugging showing root cause error in CI builds logs etc
 - `perl_cpanm_install_if_absent.sh` - installs CPAN modules not already in Perl libary path (OS or CPAN installed) for faster installations only where OS packages are already providing some of the modules, reducing time and failure rates in CI builds
+- `perl_cpanm_reinstall_all.sh` - re-installs all CPAN modules.
+Useful for trying to recompile XS modules on Macs after migration assistant from an Intel Mac to an ARM Silicon Mac leaves your home XS libraries broken as they're built for the wrong architecture
 - `perlpath.sh` - prints all Perl libary search paths, one per line
 - `perl_find_library_path.sh` - finds directory where a CPAN module is installed - without args finds the Perl library base
 - `perl_find_library_executable.sh` - finds directory where a CPAN module's CLI program is installed (system vs user, useful when it gets installed to a place that isn't in your `$PATH`, where `which` won't help)